Marijuana and hallucinogen use, binge drinking hit historic highs

 Hallucinogen use among adults ages 35-50 reached historically high levels, with 4 percent reporting past-year use in 2022, up from 2 percent in 2021 and no greater than 1 percent five or ten years prior.
 Among adults ages 19-30, 8 percent reported past-year usage.

-Reports of past-year vaping use has remained steady for adults ages 35-50, with 9 percent reporting marijuana vaping in 2022 and 7 percent reporting nicotine vaping in 2022.
+Reports of past-year vaping use have remained steady for adults ages 35-50, with 9 percent reporting marijuana vaping in 2022 and 7 percent reporting nicotine vaping in 2022.

 Vaping reached historic highs, however, for adults ages 19-30, with 21 percent reporting past-year marijuana vaping in 2022, up from 19 percent in 2021 and 12 percent in 2017.
 Past-year reports of nicotine vaping nearly doubled since five years prior, at 24 percent in 2022 and 14 percent in 2017.